jeansouzak/brutal/README.md

 ## Brutal
-A simple PHP Toolkit to **parallel** generate combinations, save and use the generated terms to apply [brutel force attack](https://owasp.org/www-community/attacks/Brute_force_attack) via the http protocol using CLI.
+A simple PHP Toolkit to **parallel** generate combinations, save and use the generated terms to apply [brute force attack](https://owasp.org/www-community/attacks/Brute_force_attack) via the http protocol.

 Brutal use a simple combination algorithm to generate unique and limited number of combinations in chunk files<br/>

 ## Installation

-`brutal-cli` is written in PHP and distributed as package via `composer`.
+`Brutal` is written in PHP and distributed as package via `composer`.
 Make sure you have PHP (>= 7.3) installed.

 Using composer: